Welcome!

 Adreanna Limbach: Let the Process Shape You: Staying Open to Uncertainty and Change

 Becoming a parent is an identity rupture.
-From the moment that our kiddo arrives, everything that we considered to be solid and fixed (including our sense of self) can be thrown askew as we acclimate to our “new normal”.
+From the moment that our kiddo arrives, everything that we considered to be solid and fixed can be thrown askew as we acclimate to our “new normal”.
 It’s natural to meet transition with resistance and anxiety.
 Change is difficult and we find comfort in security and control.
-However as a parent, we’re likely to find that we’re constantly in moments of transition as our little ones grow and change.

 So how do we soften into transition rather than resist it?
 In this talk we’ll explore what it means to embrace uncertainty and change as fundamental gifts that the path of parenthood offers.